carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 Possible optimizations:

- - Only push those arguments to the top of the stack that are actual parameters of the caller function and have no local value in the caller.

-   In the above example local does not need to be pushed onto the top of the stack as it is definitely not a caller's function parameter.

  - Analyse the actual parameters of the callee to see which would overwrite a caller parameter which is used by the callee and only